Bulgaria 5-Day Tour Itinerary

 The rich history and the growing attractiveness for people who find abundant education and work opportunities are reflected in its logo: ”It grows but never ages.”
 The climate of the area is moderate continental and ensures comfort throughout the year.
 Aficionados eager to attend cultural events will enjoy Sofia’s vast events palette to choose from.

-Rila Monastery proudly ranks in the top sights of Bulgaria which should be visited to form an idea of the wealth of Bulgarian history and worthy culture.
-It was declared a national historical reserve in 1976, and has been under the aegis of UNESCO since 1983.
-The monastery keeps precious manuscripts, old printed books and ancient documents.
+Rila Monastery proudly ranks among the top sights of Bulgaria, which should be visited to form an idea of the wealth of Bulgarian history and the worthy culture.
+It was declared a national historical reserve in 1976 and has been under the aegis of UNESCO since 1983.
+The monastery keeps precious manuscripts, old printed books, and ancient documents.
 The museum is precious for a collection of ancient objects, icons, weapons, coins, etc.

 The central temple of the monastery complex is the “Nativity of the Holy Virgin” church.
 It stands in the place of a medieval church, built by Hrelyo, which existed in that place by 1834.
 The church murals were painted by renowned icon painters of those times.

-For aficionados of history and the fascinating period of the Roman empire, Plovdiv has a host of information and monuments to offer.
+For aficionados of history and the fascinating period of the Roman Empire, Plovdiv has a host of information and monuments to offer.
 The Archeological Museum boasts a building almost two centuries old.
-It houses precious finds of different periods of Plovdiv’s past.
+It houses precious finds from different periods of Plovdiv’s past.

 Those interested in natural sciences can marvel at the exhibits in the Natural Science Museum.
-In the basement is the largest fresh water aquarium in Bulgaria, showing off over 40 species of decorative fishes and also some amphibians.
+In the basement is the largest freshwater aquarium in Bulgaria, showing off over 40 species of decorative fish and also some amphibians.

 This website uses cookies so that we can provide you with the best user experience possible.
 Cookie information is stored in your browser and performs functions such as recognising you when you return to our website and helping our team to understand which sections of the website you find most interesting and useful.